Apply for a Research Licence

 - Familiarize yourself with the region/area as the Indigenous, municipal and territorial governments may have identified regional research priorities and your work may compliment existing research efforts.

 - Review the Knowledge Agenda and Community Research Priorities.

-Once issued, a copy of the licence document package will be sent to the registered email address as a reference from the system.
-For more information on the online system see our POLAR guide for researchers and POLAR guide for community organizations.
+Once issued, a copy of the licence document package will be sent to the registered email address.

-- Please keep the text sections as relatively brief summaries (approximately 200 words or less) and keep the “objectives” and “methods and activities” sections as plain-language as possible; researchers can add detailed project information as attachments.
-This keeps the application itself streamlined for an easier review by the communities;
+- Keep the text sections as brief summaries (approximately 200 words or less) and keep the “objectives” and “methods and activities” sections as plain-language as possible; researchers can add detailed project information as attachments.
+This keeps the application itself streamlined for an easier review by communities.

-- Submit the $200.00 application processing fee to Scientific Services Office (payments are in Canadian funds).
+- Submit the $200 CAD application processing fee to Scientific Services Office.
 Payment can be made within the online system by credit or debit card.
-Please notify the Manager of Scientific Services or Licensing Coordinator to pay by check;

 - Once submitted, the application is reviewed.
-If there are questions that need answering or other clarification required before it can be accepted, those questions are sent to the researcher and the application is returned to an edit mode within the online system; and
+If there are questions that need answering or other clarification required before it can be accepted, those questions are sent to the researcher and the application is returned to an edit mode within the online system.

 - Once it is accepted, the application is distributed to associated NWT Community Organizations for review and feedback.
 If there are any concerns or comments submitted to the Scientific Services Office, these are promptly forwarded to the researcher so that they may follow up with the organization to address the concern or comment.
-Records of communication should be submitted to the Manager of Scientific Service or the Licensing Coordinator for addition to the application file as these are an important part of the licensing decision.
+Records of communication should be uploaded in POLAR, for addition to the application file, as these are an important part of the licensing decision.

-For further information, please refer to the Doing Research with the Northwest Territories Guide.
+For further information, please refer to the Doing Research in the Northwest Territories Guide.